+Prepare "Tuscan Lifestyles: Targeting Customers with RFM Analysis" for class discussion and as individual assignment

+Dataset: "Tuscan_RFM.dta".
+The dataset is on Blackboard.
-- Prepare "Tuango: RFM Analysis for Mobile App Push Messaging" for class discussion and as individual assignment - Dataset: "Tuango RFM.dta".
-The dataset is on Canvas. - Everything you need to know to do this assignment is contained in the RFM lecture notes, and the file

-"RFM_BBB_stata.do" (on Canvas) which goes through the calculations for the Bookbinders RFM analysis we did in lecture 5 and in the reading "Recency, Frequency and Monetary (RFM) Analysis."
-Note that you cannot use this ".do" file directly to solve this case - however, a simple adaptation of the commands to work with the Tuango case will work.
-You might also want to keep the "Stata Tutorial" at hand.
+Everything you need to know to do this assignment is contained in the RFM lecture notes, and the file "RFM_BBB_stata.do" (on Blackboard) which goes through the calculations for the Bookbinders RFM analysis we did in lecture 5 and in the reading "Recency, Frequency and Monetary (RFM) Analysis."
+Note that you cannot use this ".do" file directly to solve this case - however, a simple adaptation of the commands to work with the Tuscan case will work.
+You might also want to keep the "Stata Tutorial" from Class 4 at hand.

 - Hint: There are two options to paste and align Stata tables in Word to make it look good. - 1.
 Cut and paste and assign a "fixed-pitch" font to the table.
-For example, pick "Courier". - 2.
-Select the table in Stata and then in the "Edit" menu in Stata copy using "Copy Table".
-This inserts tabs instead of spaces between the columns and allows you to copy into Excel or a Word table. - Please submit the assignment online (please submit only one file and only in pdf format) using Canvas.
+For example, pick "Courier".

+2. Select the table in Stata and then in the "Edit" menu in Stata copy using "Copy Table".
+This inserts tabs instead of spaces between the columns and allows you to copy into Excel or a Word table.

+• Please submit the assignment online (please submit only one file and only in pdf format) using Blackboard.

-Case questions are in the case.
+• Case questions are in the case.

-- For case questions 1, 2, and 4-7 you should 'cut and paste' Stata output into a Word document. - Address question 8 in your write-up. - Question 12 requires you to sit back and think about RFM and then summarize your thoughts.
+- For case questions 1, 2, and 4-7 you should 'cut and paste' Stata output into a Word document. - Address question 8 in your write-up. - Questions 9 and 10 require a few basic calculations (a calculator will do). - Detailed step-by-step directions for Q11 are included in the file "RFM_BBB_stata.do" which is on Blackboard (see Class 5).

+Question 12 requires you to sit back and think about RFM - and then summarize your thoughts.